2020 North Island Autumn Journey

 Our comprehensive itinerary also includes visiting Te Papa, Hobbiton, Te Puia Geothermal Valley, Stratosphere Restaurant in Rotorua and an Art Deco tour in Napier.

-Our tour group can check in from 2pm at the Novotel Hotel Wellington where you meet your guides and fellow travellers.
+Make your own way to the Ibis Hotel Wellington.
+Our tour group can check in from 2pm where you meet your guides and fellow travellers.

-Day 2 - Saturday, 30 March: Wellington excursions
+Day 2 - Thursday 26 March: Wellington - Wellington excursions

 Our first morning begins with a private tour of Parliament before time on your own at Te Papa Tongarewa – Museum of NZ.
 Lunch are your own arrangements.

-In the afternoon we travel to Miramar to embark on a journey from Middle-earth to Tracy Island and beyond as you explore 20 years of award-winning creativity!
-The Weta Workshop Experience will take you on a guided tour, where you’ll learn about the creative processes behind the crafting of props and costumes.
-Also included, is a screening of a behind the scenes documentary.
+In the afternoon we split into two groups and travel to Weta Workshops in Miramar to embark on a journey from Middle-earth to Tracy Island and beyond as you explore 20 years of award-winning creativity!
+This includes a guided tour, where you’ll learn about the creative processes behind the crafting of props and costumes.
+Also included is a screening of a behind the scenes documentary.

 We start our train journey north, departing at 7:55am.
 The Northern Explorer journeys on ‘the main trunk line’, where you can take in scenic and historic points along the way.
 There are brief stops at Paraparaumu, Palmerston North and Ohakune before we reach National Park with an expected arrival time of 1:15pm.